 These factors and the volatility of the energy markets make it extremely difficult to predict future oil and natural gas price movements with any certainty.
-For example, over the last four years, the West Texas Intermediate posted price for crude oil has ranged from a low of \$30.83 per barrel, or bbl, in January 2004 to a high of \$119.37 per bbl on April 22, 2008.
-The Henry Hub spot market price of natural gas has ranged from a low of \$4.20 per million British thermal units, or MMBtu, in October 2006 to a high of \$13.93 per MMBtu in October 2005.
+For example, over the last four years, the West Texas Intermediate posted price for crude oil has ranged from a low of \$30.83 per barrel, or bbl, in January 2004 to a high of \$145.29 per bbl on July 3, 2008.
+The Henry Hub spot market price of natural gas has ranged from a low of \$4.20 per million British thermal units, or MMBtu, in October 2006 to a high of \$15.39 per MMBtu in December 2005.
 On December 31, 2007, the West Texas Intermediate posted price for crude oil was \$92.50 per bbl for crude oil and the Henry Hub spot market price of natural gas was \$6.80 per MMBtu.
 Any substantial decline in the price of oil and natural gas will likely have a material adverse effect on our operations, financial condition and level of expenditures for the development of our oil and natural gas reserves, and may result in write downs of oil and natural gas properties due to ceiling test limitations.
-To mitigate the effects of commodity price fluctuations, we entered into forward sales contracts for the sale of 3,500 barrels of production per day for the months of

-January through May 2008 at a weighted average daily price of \$70.29 per barrel before transportation costs.
-For the month of June 2008, we have agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$71.69 per barrel before transportation costs.
-For the month of July 2008, we have agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$85.89 per barrel before transportation costs.
-For August 2008, we have agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$86.81 per barrel before transportation costs.
-For the periods of September 2008 through December 2008, we have entered into forward sales contracts for the sale of 3,500 barrels of production per day in each such period at a weighted average daily price of \$86.60 per barrel before transportation costs.
+To mitigate the effects of commodity price fluctuations, we entered into forward sales contracts.
+For the month of July 2008, we had agreements to sell 3,500 barrels of production per day at a weighted average daily price of \$85.89 per barrel before transportation costs.
+For August 2008, we have agreements to sell 3.500 barrels of production per day at a weighted average daily price of \$86.81 per barrel before transportation costs.
+For the periods of September 2008 through December 2008, we have entered into forward sales contracts for the sale of 3,500 barrels of production per day in each such period at weighted average daily prices of \$86.60 per barrel before transportation costs.
 Under these agreements we have committed to deliver approximately 62% of our estimated production for January through December 2008.
 For the period of January through December 2009, we entered into agreements to sell 3,000 barrels of production per day at a weighted average daily price of \$89.06 per barrel before transportation costs.
 Such arrangements may expose us to risk of financial loss in certain circumstances, including instances where production is less than expected or oil prices increase.
 These contracts require physical delivery of production quantities and are exempted from the provisions of SFAS 133 as normal sales of production.
 In addition, these arrangements may limit the benefit to us of increases in the price of oil.

 Our credit facility and term loan with Bank of America are structured under floating rate terms and, as such, our interest expense is sensitive to fluctuations in the interest rates.
-Borrowings under our revolving credit facility with Bank of America bear interest at the Eurodollar rate (which we elected to use on March 28, 2008) plus 2% (4.69% at March 31, 2008).
-Borrowings under our term loan with Bank of America bear interest at Bank of America prime (5.25% at March 31, 2008).
-Based on the current debt structure, a 1% increase in interest rates would increase interest expense by approximately \$801,000 per year, based on an aggregate of \$80.1 million outstanding under our credit facilities as of March 31, 2008.
-As of March 31, 2008, we did not have any interest rate swaps to hedge our interest risks.
+Borrowings under our revolving credit facility with Bank of America bear interest at the Eurodollar rate (which we elected to use on March 28, 2008) plus 2% (4.785% at June 30, 2008).
+Borrowings under our term loan with Bank of America bear interest at Bank of America prime (5.00% at June 30, 2008).
+Based on the current debt structure, a 1% increase in interest rates would increase interest expense by approximately \$865,000 per year, based on an aggregate of \$86.5 million outstanding under our credit facilities as of June 30, 2008.
+As of June 30, 2008, we did not have any interest rate swaps to hedge our interest risks.